 Of course, there are those blogs that are always open to guest posting and rely on community creation to keep the site running but these are pretty easy to get in with since it’s such an open platform.

-There are plenty of online resources, tools, and methods to landing a guest post but if you know how to communicate and follow this three step process than you’ll have done 80% of the leg-work:
+There are plenty of online resources, tools, and methods to landing a guest post but if you know how to communicate and follow this three-step process then you’ll have done 80% of the leg-work:

 1. Build rapport with the website owner through social media, email, or even give them a phone call.